uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

    policy allows...
 ```
    Normally that error is encountered because the _UhppotedGreengrassTokenExchangeRoleAccess_ does not exist (at least initially).
-   The _GreengrassInstaller_ will (most probably) automatically create the policy and the message can be treated as  a warning.
+   The _Greengrass Installer_ will (most probably) automatically create the policy and the message can be treated as  a warning.

 2. The next error you may encounter on a fresh install is:
 ```